Bransonlj/tompang-carpool/README.md

 # AWS_ENDPOINT not required as don't need to override the default AWS endpoint
 ```

+Note: application uses OneMapAPI which requires an account.
+For your convenience, a burner account has been provided for demo.
+But you can configure your own in the environment.

 ### Video Demo

 #### Coming Soon!